foyzhao/vue-buddy/README.md

 # vue-buddy
-A Component Library for Vue.js
+A Mobile Component Library for Vue.js